DTjomsland/t3a1-workbook/README.md

 console.log(sum)
 ```

-In the example above, JavaScript will coerce `number` into the string datatype resulting in `10` being added to `stringNumber`.
+In the example above, JavaScript will coerce `number` into the string data type resulting in `10` being added to `stringNumber`.
 Because of coercion, the result of `number + stringNumber` results in the string `"109"`

 <strong>Example 3: Boolean to Number</strong>